edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 3. Current schedule is gruelling and 15 minutes breaks are not enough, and more material than can be covered.

-4. Our example schedule with some lessons skipped and Q&A explicitly in the agenda.
+4. Our example schedule with some lessons skipped (learners' profiles and Bloom's taxonomy) and Q&A explicitly in the agenda.

 Day 1